Maci Bookout Faces Parenting Dilemma As She Prepares For Baby No. 4

 “When it comes to Bentley, they are selfish,” she added.

-Maci Bookout and Ryan Edwards’ relationship used to be so strained that she communicated only with his parents, but recently, things between them have gotten better and she’s now hoping Bentley won’t have to spend so much time at his grandparent’s home.
+Maci Bookout and Ryan Edwards’ relationship used to be so strained that she communicated only with his parents, but recently, things between them have gotten better.
+She’s now hoping Bentley won’t have to spend so much time at his grandparents’ home.

 During Monday night’s new episodes of Teen Mom OG, Edwards took a major step when he got down on one knee and proposed to Standifer, who he began dating around this time last year.

-Although Maci Bookout hasn’t always gotten along with Edwards’ ladies, her relationship with Standifer appears to be quite healthy and last season, the soon-to-be-married couple was seen sitting down for a chat with Bookout and her husband.
+Although Maci Bookout hasn’t always gotten along with Edwards’ ladies, her relationship with Standifer appears to be quite healthy.
+In fact, last season, the soon-to-be-married couple sat down for a chat with Bookout and her husband.

 In other Maci Bookout news, the reality star and her husband could soon welcome more children.